profsmith89/ctps/_sources/chap16.md

 print(q)
 ```

-While my IDE editor will flag many types of syntax errors (i.e., by placing a red squiggly line under the offending syntax), it doesn't indicate that there's anything wrong in this script.
+While my IDE editor will flag many types of syntax errors by placing a red squiggly line under the offending syntax, it doesn't indicate that there's anything wrong in this script.
 However, when I ask the Python interpreter to run it, it raises a `ZeroDivisionError` exception on line 4.
 This is a runtime error, but why did I have to run the script to discover it?[^fn2]

 You might think that it would be fairly straightforward to perform a string search over the script looking for instances of `'/0'`, or something like it with some flexibility in the whitespace between the characters.
 And with this thought, you've started to design a static analysis for finding divide-by-zero errors.